-It is important to preserve this type of activities in order to avoid that the traditions of these communities disappear and endure the passage of time, globalization, migration and even insecurity in the country.
+It is important to preserve this type of activity to avoid the traditions of these communities disappearing and endure the passage of time, globalization, migration, and even insecurity in the country.

-The society also plays an important role, that of understanding Mexico as an ethnic mosaic with 69 languages, which also mean 69 ways of understanding reality, that of opening the eyes to the diversity of being Mexican and the plurality that exists in the country.
+The society also plays an important role, that in understanding Mexico as an ethnic mosaic with 69 languages, which also means 69 ways of understanding reality, that of opening the eyes to the diversity of being Mexican and the plurality that exists in the country.

 Get closer to the communities through trips to the interior of the heart of the country, where they are, and thus get to know them closely.
 For their part, the native peoples have a challenge internally, to promote their traditions and language, gastronomy and adapt to modern times without leaving aside their essence.

 Tuesday to Thursday from 10:00 am to 6:00 pm